gcarmin/scylla-price-calculator/README.md

 - Item size is the object size used in a query.
 The terminology for "object" differs between databases, e.g. document, row, item, etc.
 - Consistency level is assumed to be strong (W+R > RF+1).
 ### Model assumptions
-- In CQL mode, each vCPU gives ~ 8000 reads, 10000 writes sustained; post compactions, repairs etc
+- In CQL mode, each vCPU gives ~ 15000 reads, 15000 writes peak; pre compactions, repairs etc
 - Each operation will use _replication factor_ vCPUs (assumes consistency level ALL for reads)
 - Performance degradation due to large item size: > 10kb perf *= 0.75, > 100kb 0.5, > 1MB 0.25
+- Performance degredation due to compactions: writes * 0.5, reads * 0.8
 - Compaction overhead ~ 1.4x ([ICS](https://docs.scylladb.com/architecture/compaction/compaction-strategies/#incremental-compaction-strategy-ics))
 - RAM to disk ratio 1:32
 - Replicas are on different AZs and all writes eventually propagate to all replicas